kianaocean/spelling-bee-solver/README.md

 After scraping the data from the NY Times site, I realized that embedded in the data were not only that day's letters, but also the solution words for that day's puzzle.

-I was still curious how my solutions that were generated using logic and the English dictionary matched up with the official, Will Shortz-sanctioned solutions.
-What I found was there were a remarkable number of "obscure, hyphenated, or proper nouns" that did not qualify as words, according to Mr. Shortz.
+I was still curious how my solutions that were generated using logic and the English dictionary matched up with the official solutions, sanctioned by editor Sam Ezersky.
+What I found was there were a remarkable number of "obscure, hyphenated, or proper nouns" that did not qualify as words, according to Mr. Ezersky.
 (This left me wondering how the NY Times goes about deciding what makes a word obscure... perhaps a project for another day :))

 My main takeaway from this project: If you are addicted to a game and no longer want to be, figure out a way to cheat.
 That really takes the fun out of it!
 Needless to say I haven't played the Spelling Bee since January...